Watson Glaser Practice Test: Free Sample with Answers (2025)

 If, for example, the argument made the connection between preparation courses and job success itself, the argument would have been strong.
 Since it does not, it is weak.

-The most common type of mistake in the Evaluation of Arguments section is letting your own personal views and opinions affect your judgement.
+The most common mistake in the Evaluation of Arguments section is letting one's own views and opinions affect one's judgment.

 Learn more about the Evaluation of Arguments Section.